 - 1. Teachers shall receive credit for all verified years of teaching experience.
 A teacher, who has had at least one-half year experience in the Concordia R-2 School District or any other teaching position, will be given credit for a full year of experience. - 2.
 Graduate credit or undergraduate credit within your teaching field and approved by the Superintendent, in order to apply toward additional salary, must be in the form of a transcript.
-All credit, in order to apply on the adopted salary schedule, must have been earned prior to September 1. - Professional Non-Certified Staff Members: Non-certified professional staff members may be compensated according to a salary schedule developed by the Superintendent and adopted by the Board or may be compensated with amounts approved individually by the Board and set forth in individual letters of assignment or contracts of employment. - Support Staff: Support staff members may be compensated according to a wage schedule developed by the Superintendent and adopted by the Board or may be compensated with amounts approved individually by the Board and set forth in individual letters of assignment.
+All credits, in order to apply on the adopted salary schedule, must have been earned prior to the first day of school.
+Updated transcripts must be turned in by the first day of school. - Professional Non-Certified Staff Members: Non-certified professional staff members may be compensated according to a salary schedule developed by the Superintendent and adopted by the Board or may be compensated with amounts approved individually by the Board and set forth in individual letters of assignment or contracts of employment. - Support Staff: Support staff members may be compensated according to a wage schedule developed by the Superintendent and adopted by the Board or may be compensated with amounts approved individually by the Board and set forth in individual letters of assignment.
 Support staff shall receive credit for all experience related to job assignment.